cesaragostino/doft-study05-internal-string-layers-below-quark/README.md

 Useful variations:
 - `--case CaseB_3layers` to include S3.
 - `--case CaseB_debug` to force a small setup biased toward S2 dominance for debugging locks/mixing.
-- Family-conditioned sweeps: add `--family-config data/raw/config/<file>.json` (or `--family-name Nucleon_like/Rho_like/Pion_like` if placed in that folder) to focus parameter ranges and match spacings for that family; summary will report family match counts and S2 involvement.
 - Tune `--n-*` for modes per layer (defaults: Q=3, S1=3, S2=2, S3=0) and `--max-complexity` (defaults to 10 per spec).
 - Narrow the band back to `--band-max 3.0` after exploring mode density or widen for exploratory runs.
 - Runs that blow up numerically/physically are flagged as unstable (not counted in spacing stats) to reflect non-confining configurations.